historic-trails/website/sites/el-zaguan.md

 {% include figure.html
   class="img-right"
   width="45%"
   caption="Territorial Style in New Mexico used the vernacular buildings of New Mexico, which were of adobe consturction, as the base.
-The style built off these original sturctures with newly imported windows with pediments over them, milled wooden pediment lintel, and brick copings replicating dentalium." image-url="Elzaguan4.png" source-url="https://static1.squarespace.com/static/5772daf0b3db2b0a27ef10f8/t/59e6358df09ca46b04046252/1508259232558/1998HSFFBulletinVol25No1.pdf"
+The style built off these original sturctures with newly imported windows with pediments over them, milled wooden pediment lintel, and brick copings replicating dentil moldings." image-url="Elzaguan4.png" source-url="https://static1.squarespace.com/static/5772daf0b3db2b0a27ef10f8/t/59e6358df09ca46b04046252/1508259232558/1998HSFFBulletinVol25No1.pdf"
 %}